 At Palo Bruch, this includes a glass of sparkling wine or a Mimosa.
 An extensive wine list is available for both Palo Brunch and Palo Dinner.

-Palo Brunch is a combination of buffet items and an al la carte menu.
-The buffet is high quality and has a lot of choices for everyone.
+Palo Brunch used to be a combination of buffet items and an al la carte menu.

 You can also order from the Disney Palo menu.
 The entrees are both breakfast and lunch items.
 You can order as much or as little as you want.